Azure-Samples/flask-app-on-azure-functions/README.md

 }
 ```

 In the URL, you can try different routes as well as parameterize them.
+In the sample, the route is "/hello/<name>".

 ## Running the sample